 Introduction

-The study of the Instruction Set Architecture is very important in studies of computer design and prrograming.
+The study of the Instruction Set Architecture is a very important subject in studies of computer design and programing.

-First course cannot address on real processor because of its complexity and therefore the Easy8 processor is been used.
-Main items, like input, assign/get values from the registers, memory exist in this simple CPU.
+First year students cannot address on real processor because of its complexity and therefore more simple computers should be used.
+This is the case of the Easy8 computer Although it is an educational and very simple computer, it includes the same components like real computers: CPU with registers, main memory, input/output system and a short but representative set of instructions.

 Objective

-The goal of the system is to make a computer simulator Easy8 as defined in FCO subject Grade Engineering Technology and Telecommunication Services ETSIT.
+Como el Easy8 no existe en el mundo real, para que los alumnos puedan hacer prácticas y experimentar, el The goal of this project is to make a computer simulator of the Easy8 computer as defined in FCO subject Grade Engineering Technology and Telecommunication Services ETSIT.

-It is also easy to use by the student and if possible platform to work with.
+It should be easy to use by the student..

-In this system we built is with java, so it could be used in window/linux/unix.
-The development of a Java application will be with graphical interface.
+It was built it with java, so it could be used in window/linux/unix.
+For give the simplicity of use – Graphical Interface was added..

 Requirements

-Execution of compiler on basic assembler with minimal set of instruction list.
+Execution of assembler on basic assembler language with almost minimal set of instruction list.

 Work with ASM files, compile them and reload them from the memory.